rstacruz/onmount/README.md

 })
 ```

+This will attach behaviors to the selector `.js-NAME`.
 The code above is syntactic sugar for:

 ```js
 // creates an 'init' event handler for document with the tag 'NAME'.